HOW TO WASH MICROFIBER TOWELS:

 Microfiber fabric softeners should also be avoided because they leave a film on the surface and can clog the tiny pours of the split micro-fibers.

 Microfiber is not color fast (unless they are 100% polyester).
 Polyamide, the second component in high quality microfiber products, is the absorbent component of the fiber, and it absorbs the dye, just as it absorbs water and other liquids.
-When the towels are washed it is inevitable that some of the absorbed dye is released.
+When you wash microfiber towels, it is inevitable that some of the absorbed dye is released.
 This means that darker colors should we washed separate from lighter colors.

 If you are cleaning extremely dirty surfaces with heavy oils, grease or dust most household laundry detergents will not be effective at cleaning those elements from the microfiber fabric.
 A stronger laundry detergent is required that can emulsify the heavy oils and grease.
 Furthermore, many household detergents contain fabric softeners and unnecessary scents.
 Using more detergent will not make your towels cleaner, in fact they can leave a residue on the fibers that can lessen their cleaning ability.
 For this reason, we developed Micro Restore – The Original Microfiber Detergent.
 This microfiber wash detergent is a highly concentrated (only 2 oz. are needed per 5-gallon load) laundry detergent suited for emulsifying heavy grease and oil.